We do receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

-Barclaycard Arrival® Plus World Elite Mastercard® comes with the ability to enjoy 60,000 bonus miles after spending $5,000 on purchases in the first 90 days.
-But you will also receive a 5% rebate on all redemptions.
+Barclaycard Arrival Plus® World Elite Mastercard® comes with the ability to enjoy 70,000 bonus miles after spending $5,000 on purchases in the first 90 days.
+You also get 5% miles back to use toward your next redemption, every time you redeem.
 The annual fee is $89 (waived the first year).

 Winner: Chase Sapphire Preferred® Card

 The Barclaycard Arrival Plus card earns 2x miles on ALL purchases.
 That’s easy and pretty dang convenient.